Josho1444/SiteStruct/replit.md

 - Migration system ready for database deployment

 **AI & Content Processing**:
-- OpenAI API for content organization and structuring
+- Google Gemini AI for content organization and structuring
-- Puppeteer for web scraping with headless Chrome
+- Puppeteer for web scraping with headless Chromium (system-installed)
 - Cheerio for HTML parsing and content extraction

 **UI & Styling**: